 </div> <!-- .vimeo-video-container -->

 As you see in the above HTML, I have two extra wrapper <div>.
 The first wrapper <div> has a .vimeo-video-container class.
-And the second wrapper <div> has a .apply-vide-width-in-this-div class.
+The second wrapper <div> has a .apply-vide-width-in-this-div class.
+Let’s write some CSS, to center align it.

 .vimeo-video-container {